 Earlier I've mentioned that around here the main pine is Ponderosa Pine, and that we say we're "going up to the Sugar Pine zone," and "going down to the Digger Pine zone."
 I've already covered the Ponderosas and the Sugars, and this week I finally got some good pictures of a Digger Pine, seen at the right.

 The trunks of both Ponderosa and Sugar Pines are monumentally tall and straight.
-Digger pine trunks typically are crooked and forked, its wood is coarse- grained and warps badly, and the tree itself seldom rises over 60 feet tall.
-The needles of Ponderosa and Sugar pines are dark green, thick and they clot heavily on the branches.
+Digger pine trunks typically are crooked and forked, its wood is coarse-grained and warps badly, and the tree itself seldom rises over 60 feet tall.
+Its needles, in bundles of three, are pale gray-green, sparse and drooping.
+The needles of Ponderosa and Sugar pines are dark green and thick.

 Much in contrast, the Digger Pine's needles are grayish, stiff and slender, giving the tree such an airy, wispy appearance you can hardly find decent shade beneath it.
 The only other pine I've seen like it is the Caribbean Pine I got to know while living in Belize.
 That species typically occupied hot, windblown, sandy flats, so it looks like the species' shared features are adaptations to drought, intense sunlight and hot wind.

 One wonderful thing about Digger Pines is the oversized cones they produce, and the remarkably large, edible seeds that come from those cones.
 That's a cone at the right.
 The seeds were much eaten by the natives, and still are very important to wildlife.
 To top it off, during early summer, long before the forest's main fruits and nuts mature, the young cones possess a soft core that can be eaten.